 Hybrid Cloud refers to the cloud infrastructure environment that is a mix of public and private cloud solutions.
 The resources are typically orchestrated as an integrated infrastructure environment.
 Apps and data workloads can share the resources between public and private cloud deployment based on organizational business and technical policies around security, performance, scalability, cost and efficiency, among other aspects.

-Industry snapshot.
-According to the Forbes report in 2018 public cloud platform adoption was highest in services companies (28%), with engineering (30%) and government (29%) having the highest adoption of private clouds.
+According to the SaaS industry report made by Forbes in 2018 public cloud platform adoption was highest in services companies (28%), with engineering (30%) and government (29%) having the highest adoption of private clouds.
 Private cloud-only adoption was lowest in services companies (16%) due to concerns over IT security skills.

 The current situation shows that whether you’re a public scale cloud business or a fledgling startup if you’re not focused on modern technological solutions you’ll be left behind.